 Earache is a common symptom of ear infection.
 However, not all earaches are caused by an ear infection.
 If a child has earache but is otherwise well, an ear infection is unlikely.
-A common cause of mild earache is a build-up of mucus in the middle ear after a cold.
-This usually clears within a few days.
-Sometimes pain that you can feel in the ear is due to referred pain from other causes such as teeth problems.

 What is the treatment for an ear infection?

-Recent research studies have found that a few drops of a local anaesthetic medication (lidocaine) placed into the ear may help to ease pain.
+Research studies have found that a few drops of a local anaesthetic medication (lidocaine) placed into the ear may help to ease pain.
 Further studies are needed to clarify the use of this treatment.
 However, it seems logical and may become more widely used over time, especially in children with severe ear pain.

 Antibiotics - are prescribed in some cases only